azfirefighter/MMDVMHost-Websocketboard-PISTAR/README.md

 #### IN PROCESS

 * Try to hack together a simple install script
+   * IF YOU ENABLE THE INSTALLER: please be prepared to file bug reports into this repo (click "Issues" above and then "New issue").
+This WILL require that you have a github account.
+If you aren't willing to file bug reports, please do NOT enable the installer.
+This means you'll have to do everything MANUALLY!

 #### CREDITS
 * This repo is based on the work of [@dg9vh](https://github.com/dg9vh) from his [MMDVMDash-Websockets repo](https://github.com/dg9vh/MMDVMHost-Websocketboard).